liefery-it-legacy/blog/_posts/2019-04-25-form-objects-and-active-admin.md

 end
 ```

-With this solution we could remove a lot of code, we were using Active Admin's built in behaviour,
+With this solution we could remove a lot of code, we were using Active Admin's built-in behaviour,
 and we were handling both `new` and `create` actions.
 This solution was easily implemented across all our controllers.

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/BpRyocAi6VDBFol4bj" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/foxtv-BpRyocAi6VDBFol4bj">via GIPHY</a></p>